Close Menu

 • Non steroidal drugs can be used to manage your pain.

 • Steroids, such as prednisone, can control inflammation and manage symptoms during a flare.
-However, long term use of steroids can have side effects.
+However, long term use of steroids can cause problems.
 So, the goal is to use the lowest dose possible to try to control your symptoms.

 2. Immunosuppressive medications: